Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 Kirkjubaer Guesthouse used to be a place of worship for the village of Stodvarfjordur but now serves as a cozy and welcoming guesthouse for travelers.

-The church was built in 1925 in an old fishing village, offering accommodation for up to eight people in four double beds.
 They rent kayaks and row boats if you feel like discovering the waters of Iceland.

 At Igloo Hotel Kakslauttanen in Finland, you can watch the Northern Lights right from your bed!

 Good news for all the bookworms out there!
 At Book And Bed Tokyo, you’ll find cozy sleeping pods behind the bookshelves and a wide range of books in English and Japanese.
-There are enough books to keep you read all night long!
+There are enough books to keep you reading all night long!

 The reimagined hostel has capsules integrated into a bookcase, doubling its functionality and inventing a new style.
-Apart from your capsule, the window-side cozy nooks offer a place to relax, and here you can look at Tokyo city too.

-The hotel is located within the MOTORWORLD Region Stuttgart, a 258,333 square feet (24,000 m2) space dedicated to petrol heads.
+The hotel is located within the MOTORWORLD Region Stuttgart, a 258,333 square feet (24,000 m2) space dedicated to petrolheads.

 What happens when you put an ultra-modern design in a beautifully preserved gothic interior?
 Judging by Kruisherenhotel, a pure aesthetic feast happens.